-- If swine herds are experiencing sudden deaths, investigate to see if Strep zoo is the cause and rule out foreign animal diseases - Hold pigs whenever possible until a diagnosis can be made.
+Photo: Streptococcus equi zooepidemicus Source: www.vetbact.org Take Home Messages Case Update for Q4 2019 In Q4 of 2019, there was another breeding herd that was confirmed positive for this pathogen.
+This new case is connected to the previous cases, but how the pathogen was spread to this farm is unknown.
+Pigs produced from this farm will enter into the same system that was previously found to be Strep zoo positive, therefore no new sites will be infected with pig flow. - If swine herds are experiencing sudden deaths, investigate to see if Strep zoo is the cause and rule out foreign animal diseases - Hold pigs whenever possible until a diagnosis can be made.
 Do not ship pigs to other barns, assembly yards or processing plants - Strep zoo has zoonotic potential like other more commonly isolated Strep e.g. Strep suis.
-It is important to note that no transfer to humans has occurred to date - Communications with colleagues through the Swine Health Information Centre (SHIC) in the U.S. is ongoing to increase pathogen knowledge and comparisons with other strains - Laboratory technologies allowing for whole genome sequencing has provided insight that this is a new isolate/clone of this pathogen never before detected in North America - It is difficult to detect this pathogen on environmental samples therefore more precedence needs to be put into test validation of different sample materials.
-For now, it is recommended that early detection be based off of detecting it in swine showing clinical signs - Dr. Glen Duizer reported on a U.S. led research trial that was recently conducted in Iowa where sows were infected with either the swine (194) or equine strain of Strep zoo.
+It is important to note that no transfer to humans has occurred to date - Communications with colleagues through the Swine Health Information Centre (SHIC) in the U.S. is ongoing to increase pathogen knowledge and comparisons with other strains - Laboratory technologies allowing for whole genome sequencing has provided insight that this is a new isolate/clone of this pathogen never before detected in North America - It is difficult to detect this pathogen on environmental samples, therefore more precedence needs to be put into test validation of different sample materials.
+For now it is recommended that early detection be based on detecting it in swine showing clinical signs - Dr. Glen Duizer reported on a U.S. led research trial that was recently conducted in Iowa where sows were infected with either the swine (194) or equine strain of Strep zoo.
 This study revealed that the sows infected with the equine strain did not develop clinical signs of disease.
-The sows infected with the swine strain (194) all developed clinical signs of disease within 24 hours of infection.
-Within 48 hours 2 sows died and within 60 hours all sows had to be euthanized due to severe illness
+The sows infected with the swine (194) strain all developed clinical signs of disease within 24 hours of infection.
+Within 48 hours 2 sows died and within 60 hours all sows had to be euthanized due to severe illness - The above research trial did not evaluate if sows are able to recover and become carriers of the disease.
+Also it is unclear is the equine strain provided any immunity against the swine (194) strain.
 Strep equi zooepidemicus: A Potential Emerging Threat in North America Continued...
 Strep equi zooepidemicus (Strep zoo) has been identified as a potential emerging disease threat in North America.
-This bacteria is naturally present in the pig gut but one strain (clone) has recently been linked to cases of sudden death in pigs in Manitoba and the U.S. Midwest.

-There appears to be differences in severity between isolates of Strep zoo and preliminary sequencing results suggest that there is one isolate in North America that is linked to an increased number of sudden deaths.
+This bacterium is naturally present in the microbiome of the pig but one strain (clone) has recently been linked to cases of sudden death in pigs in Manitoba and the U.S. Midwest.
+There appears to be differences in virulence between isolates of Strep zoo and preliminary sequencing results suggest that there is one isolate in North America that is linked to an increased number of sudden deaths.
 Whole genome sequencing has revealed that the recent isolate is identical to one found in China in 1976.
 The first case was reported in March of 2019 on a farm in Manitoba.
 Since then Strep zoo has been confirmed at a provincial packing plant that had two incidents (3-5 days) of increased antemortem death/condemnations (5-10%) in sows, the first occurring in July and the second in October.
 On farm, the affected age groups have primarily been late finisher/gilts and sows.
-In sows, the clinical signs included:

-- Increased sow mortality (with lung pathology)

-- Increased abortion rates

-- Decreased 35-day pregnancy rate

-- Decreased farrowing rates

-- Enhancements to other diseases
+In sows, the clinical signs included: - Increased sow mortality (with lung pathology) - Increased abortion rates - Decreased 35-day pregnancy rate - Decreased farrowing rates - Enhancements to other diseases Downstream effects include: